Tips and tricks

 If you’re wearing glasses, clean them to get rid of light reflections and tilt your head up and down to identify and avoid any light reflections from the camera.
 Avoid using bifocals or metal frames when possible, as they can create extra glints for the eye tracker.
 If detection is lost with glasses, try gently covering the frames with tape to block reflections.

 Hiru has a feedback ring which will show if the eyes are being tracked.
 If the light is on, you’re good to go.
 If the light is distracting, it can be turned off when using IRISBOND’s computer access software, EasyClick.

 Hiru is not recognized by the eye-tracking software

 First check to see the Hiru is correctly connected by the cables and plugged directly into the computer or tablet.
 Avoid using a hub or other adapter, and remember to wait 10 seconds, until the LEDs and feedback ring turn on before using Hiru.
 Next, check if any other eye gaze programs are open, these could be blocking your access to the eye tracker on your desired app.

-How do I update Hiru?
+How do I update Hiru in Windows?